Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 6. Musee Mecanique

-Musee Mecanique is an interactive museum located at Fisherman’s Wharf that’s often overshadowed by the more popular attractions nearby.
-This quirky museum is home to one of the largest collections of antique arcade games and mechanical devices.
-From early 20th-century penny arcade games to hand-cranked music boxes, the collection offers a nostalgic and entertaining experience.
-Best of all, most of the games are still operational, so you can play them as per your choice.
+Musee Mecanique is an interactive museum situated at Fisherman’s Wharf, which is usually eclipsed by the other daily crowded attractions around it.
+This eccentric museum contains one of the most vast collections of arcade games and mechanical program antiques.
+The range includes penny arcade games of the early 20th century, hand-cranked music boxes, and is nostalgic and enjoyable.
+To top it all, the majority of the games still run and you can play them, as you wish.